Anthonydevep01/Mygamingnews.net/content/articles/netflix-acquires-warner-bros-hbo-max-gaming-impact.md

 ## Netflix’s Massive Acquisition Signals a Bold Move Into Gaming

 Netflix has officially agreed to purchase Warner Bros., HBO Max, and Warner Bros.
 Games in a historic deal.
 This acquisition folds some of the biggest entertainment properties in the world under Netflix’s banner.
-Early reporting from [Game Informer's coverage of the deal](https://gameinformer.com/2025/12/05/netflix-is-acquiring-warner-bros-and-its-games-division-including-netherrealm-rocksteady) highlights that studios like NetherRealm (Mortal Kombat), Rocksteady (Batman Arkham series), and Avalanche Software (Hogwarts Legacy) are now part of Netflix’s expanding ecosystem.
+Early reporting from [Game Informer](https://gameinformer.com/2025/12/05/netflix-is-acquiring-warner-bros-and-its-games-division-including-netherrealm-rocksteady) highlights that studios like NetherRealm (Mortal Kombat), Rocksteady (Batman Arkham series), and Avalanche Software (Hogwarts Legacy) are now part of Netflix’s expanding ecosystem.

 This move follows Netflix’s growing investment in interactive entertainment.
 What once began as a mobile gaming initiative is now evolving into a full-scale publishing and development push—one strengthened by some of the industry's most respected studios.

-According to an early [business breakdown by The New York Times](https://www.nytimes.com/2025/12/06/business/netflix-warner-bros-what-to-know.html), the acquisition positions Netflix as a direct competitor to companies like Disney, Sony, and Microsoft not only in streaming, but across all of entertainment.
+According to an early breakdown from [The New York Times](https://www.nytimes.com/2025/12/06/business/netflix-warner-bros-what-to-know.html), the acquisition positions Netflix as a direct competitor to companies like Disney, Sony, and Microsoft not only in streaming, but across all of entertainment.

 ## The Bidding War Behind the Deal — And Who Netflix Beat